MSRhmn/automate-file-names/README.md

 # Automate Names

-- Automate bulk file names with `python` using the built in `pathlib` module.
+- Automate bulk file names with `Python` using the built in `pathlib` module.
+- Run the `main.py` file from the CLI using `Python 3.x`.
-- If the user do not provide a path, it will operate on default path `files_demo` directory.
+- User can skip the file path to operate on default path `files_demo` directory.